idptools/sparrow/README.md

-# sparrow

-#### sparrow is a Python library for analyzing sequence features and predicting annotations using protein sequence information as input.
+# sparrow: a tool for integrative analysis and prediction from protein sequence data

 ### Major version 0.1